dnorcott/dnorcott.github.io/_posts/2016-04-25-dependency-injection.md

 ### Conclusion

 So there you have it!
 I once heard dependency injection called "a ten-dollar word for a ten-cent concept".
 It's a simple yet powerful tool to break up dependencies in your code and increase testability.

+### PS

+I started writing this blog post a couple weeks ago, coincidentally while listening to Prince.
+I was really saddened to hear about his passing a few days ago.
+I decided to keep the code samples as-is as a tribute to His Royal Badness.